 Priscilla Beck is an artist and writer living in nipaluna/Hobart.
 Priscilla completed her Bachelor of Fine Arts at the Queensland College of Art, Brisbane in 2011, and received Honours (first class) from the University of Tasmania, Tasmanian College of the Arts in 2016.
 Priscilla was a founding director of Addition ARI, and is currently Chair of the Board of Constance ARI.
 Priscilla was an Artist In Residence at UTas in 2017 and a studio resident at Contemporary Art Tasmania in 2018/19.
 Her work has been shown both locally and interstate.
 Priscilla’s art practice is open-ended and speculative, she often works within set frameworks to create subtle, material-based installations.
 Each work is deeply connected to process and place, and uses art practice and systems as the ‘site’ within which to respond.
 Her practice is complemented by a portfolio of critical and creative writing and facilitating projects in the community.

 Nadia Refaei is an artist based in nipaluna/Hobart.
 She received a Bachelor of Arts in 2014 and Bachelor of Fine Arts (Honours) in 2015 from the University of Tasmania and has exhibited locally and interstate.
 Drawing on both personal and broader histories, Nadia uses photography, installation and video to explore cultural tropes and intersectional identity from a de-colonial perspective and as an Arab-Australian.
-Alongside her arts practice, Nadia is a freelance creator and has worked in migrant support, event management, and communications, including most recently at Contemporary Art Tasmania.
+Alongside her arts practice, Nadia is a freelance creator and has worked in migrant support, event management, and communications, including most recently at Contemporary Art Tasmania and Dark Lab.

 Pirrin Francis is an artist based in Hobart, Tasmania.
 She completed a Bachelor of Fine Arts (Honours) at the Queensland University of Technology in 2011 and has exhibited interstate and internationally.
 Prior to moving to Tasmania, Pirrin worked at the Queensland Art Gallery and Gallery of Modern art in Brisbane as a public program’s officer where she had the opportunity to work on programming for the 8th Asia Pacific Triennial and the GOMA turns 10 Summer festival in 2017.
 Pirrin uses installation, video, sound and sculpture to present personal narratives using material derived from ephemeral experiences like dreams and recollections to explore ideas of belonging, place and identity.